jekiee/Notes4Apalon/README.md

 # Notes4Apalon
-swipe on note to lef - delete note swipe on note to right - edit note
+swipe on note to lef - delete note <br />
+swipe on note to right - edit note